 Koala Woman Says

 This electorate was another large source for the fur trade, in 1905 members of the Goango (between Yeppoon and Blackwater) Marsupial Board argued that the government should extend the provisions of the Native Animals Protection Act to the Koala to ensure the sustainable harvest of skins.
 The legislation was passed but it did nothing to abate the slaughter.
 This was one of the first examples of Koala legislation, and like today’s EPBC Act was ineffectual.
+Koalas have never recovered from the fur trade slaughter, with only scattered records across the electorate.

 This is another electorate where there is immense pressure from mining infrastructure.
-Mining companies could do so much more particularly if they see outside their own mining leases and understand the accumulated effects especially the impact of roads and drawdown of groundwater upon which Koala food trees depend.
+Mining companies could do so much more particularly if they see outside their own mining leases and understand accumulated effects especially the impact of roads and drawdown of groundwater upon which Koala food trees depend.

 Member for Flynn

-Mr Ken O’Dowd MP
+Mr Colin Boyce MP

 Liberal National Party of Queensland